-It’s a proven fact that former military members are often ideally suited for leadership positions in corporate America.
+Former military members prove that are often ideally suited for leadership positions in corporate America.

-“These also happen to be many of the same attributes that are required of entrepreneurs and business owners,” he said.
-“That’s why veterans tend to go out and start businesses at twice the rate…of non-veterans.”
+“These also happen to be many of the same attributes that are required of entrepreneurs and business owners," Hale says.
+"That’s why veterans tend to go out and start businesses at twice the rate…of non-veterans.”